Tripplyn/Trippler-WebApp/CONTRIBUTING.md

-# Contributing to Trippler
+# Contributing to Tripplyn

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-- Before jumping into a PR be sure to search [existing PRs](https://github.com/Trippler-Travel-App/Trippler-WebApp/pulls) or [issues](https://github.com/Trippler-Travel-App/Trippler-WebApp/issues) for an open or closed item that relates to your submission.
+- Before jumping into a PR be sure to search [existing PRs](https://github.com/Tripplyn/Trippler-WebApp/pulls) or [issues](https://github.com/Trippler-Travel-App/Trippler-WebApp/issues) for an open or closed item that relates to your submission.

 ## Priorities